UBC-MDS/DSCI_522_BlackFriday_Purchases_Analysis/doc/report.md

 *Figure 5.
 The t-distribution with t-statistic.*

 The above plot shows that the t-statistic falls far out of the 95% confidence interval.
 The corresponding p-value is approximately 0, which is far less than the threshold of 0.05 and is a strong evidence against the null hypothesis.
-Therefore, we might reject the null hypothesis.
+Therefore, we reject the null hypothesis.

 ### 4.3 Conclusion